psi4/psi4/doc/sphinxman/source/build_planning.rst

 :source:`cmake/custom_cxxstandard.cmake`, so either consult that file or try a test build to ensure your compiler is approved.
 Note that Intel compilers on Linux also rely on GCC, so both ``icpc`` and ``gcc`` versions are checked.
+Intel OneAPI Classic compilers work fine.
+OneAPI beta compilers build but have been only minimally tested.

 * :ref:`faq:modgcc`